matheusrambo/matheusrambo/README.md

 I have Bachelor of Computer Science from State University of Santa Catarina (UDESC), Joinville, SC At the moment I use GitHub to post my work and studies that I did in college.

-My next step is study to go to the cloud area ☁️☁️, perhaps a cloud architect 🛠️☁️, earning Microsoft certificates. 📝

 ### 🤝🏻 &nbsp;Connect with me